princesoni1989/angular-js-seed/README.md

 We have two kinds of dependencies in this project: tools and angular framework code.
 The tools help us manage and test the application.

-We have preconfigured `npm` to automatically run `bower`. so we can simply do:

 ```
+bower install

 npm install
 ```

-It will automatically call `bower install`.
 You should find that you have two new folders in your project.

 * `node_modules` - contains the npm packages for the tools we need